zoxpx/pxdocs/content/start-here-installation.md

 |Key-value store | Portworx needs a key-value store to perform its operations.
 As such, install a clustered key-value database \(`etcd` or `consul`\) with a three node cluster.<br><br>With Portworx 2.0, you can use Internal KVDB during installation.
 In this mode, Portworx will create and manage an internal key-value store (kvdb) cluster.<br><br>If you plan of using your own etcd, refer to [Etcd for Portworx](/reference/knowledge-base/etcd) for details on recommendations for installing and tuning etcd.|
 |Disable swap|Please disable swap on all nodes that will run the Portworx software.
 Ensure that the swap device is not automatically mounted on server reboot.|

+## Air-gapped prerequisites

+If you intend to use the `sharedv4` feature, your host systems must be running the NFS service.
+For more information on options for installing the NFS service, refer to the installation article for air-gapped clusters.

 ## Installation

 For Kubernetes, continue below,